massdriver-cloud/docs/docs/applications/container-repositories/02-github.md

 ## Workflow file

 To set up the GitHub Action, create a new file named `deploy.yaml` in the `.github/workflows` directory of your GitHub repository.
-You can use this workflow below:
+You can use this workflow below as a starting point:

 ```yaml title=".github/workflows/deploy.yaml"
 name: Deploy to Massdriver